AbuSyed244/cs50_projects/Project1/wiki/entries/Julia.md

 #Julia

-Julia is a high-level, high-performance, dynamic programming language.
+Julia is a high-performance, dynamic programming language.